friendmeat/friendmeat.org/src/content/blog/posts/2025-12-27-things-i-liked-in-2025.md

 ![](https://f4.bcbits.com/img/a4120596030_10.jpg)

 ### *e-ink-tronica*
-The music video for ["Play"](https://www.youtube.com/watch?v=2chmQiR8R10&pp=ygUMamFtZXMgayBwbGF5) starts with a a CD placed by hands clad in fuzzy sleeves and sparkly nail polish into a bulky, translucent portable player.
+The music video for ["Play"](https://www.youtube.com/watch?v=2chmQiR8R10&pp=ygUMamFtZXMgayBwbGF5) starts with a CD placed by hands clad in fuzzy sleeves and sparkly nail polish into a bulky, translucent portable player.
 Cue shots with CRT TVs, handicams and Playstation controllers.
 Like the "B.S.A.S" video, we see a gathering of women in the guise of girlhood, but where EQ mythologize the Girl's bittersweet yearning for the night-life, james K finds comfort in a low-key clique kiki, hanging out in a bedroom with a half-dozen of her best-dressed friends.

 The promise of consumer technology was to reduce the clutter and friction of life by unifying its disparate aspects (work, accounting, communication, entertainment) via spatial compression, evolving through personal computers, laptops, pagers, palm-pilots, dumb-phones, until reaching its apotheosis in the iPhone.
 Now there's nowhere left to go, nothing left to optimize.
 Everything solid has melted into air.